paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-016-federal-deposit-insurance-corporation.md

 **(f) Assisted emergency interstate acquisitions**

 (1) This subsection shall apply only to an acquisition of an insured bank or a holding company by an out-of-State bank 22 So in original.
-Probably should be followed by “or”. savings association or out-of-State holding company for which the Corporation provides assistance under subsection (c) of this section.
+Probably should be followed by “or”. savings association or out-of-State holding company for which the Corporation provides assistance under subsection (c).

 (2)